karolina-j/landing_page/README.md

 # landing_page

-A web page designed in HTML and CSS
+A sample of a landing page designed in HTML and CSS for the Odin Project.